LLNL/sundials/doc/arkode/guide/source/Usage/MRIStep/Custom_Inner_Stepper/Description.rst

 .. c:type:: MRIStepInnerStepper

-   Pointer to an ``_MRIStepInnerStepper`` structure
+   An object for solving the fast (inner) ODE in an MRI method.

-The actual definitions of the ``_MRIStepInnerStepper`` structure and the corresponding operations structure are kept private to allow for the object internals to change without impacting user code.
-The following sections describe the :numref:`ARKODE.Usage.MRIStep.CustomInnerStepper.Description.BaseMethods` and the virtual :numref:`ARKODE.Usage.MRIStep.CustomInnerStepper.Description.ImplMethods` that a must be provided by a derived class.
+   The actual definition of the ``MRIStepInnerStepper`` structure is kept private to allow for the object internals to change without impacting user code.
+The following sections describe the base class methods and the virtual methods that a must be provided by a derived class.

 .. _ARKODE.Usage.MRIStep.CustomInnerStepper.Description.BaseMethods: